-Section 2.5: Depositing Completed Dissertation Documentation
+Depositing Completed Dissertation Documentation

-The student must deposit the final, formatted dissertation with the Graduate School in order to officially graduate.
-Below are the typical deadlines for submitting completed1 dissertation documents to the Graduate School:
+The student must deposit the final, formatted dissertation with The Graduate School to officially graduate.
+Below are the typical deadlines for submitting completed dissertation documents to The Graduate School:

-1 Completed is defined as a full dissertation document that has been successfully defended and, if necessary, revised based on dissertation defense feedback.
-Completed dissertation documentation requires a dissertation approval form, which you can find here.
+'Completed' is defined as a full dissertation document that has been successfully defended and, if necessary, revised based on dissertation defense feedback.
+Completed dissertation documentation requires a dissertation approval form.

 For December Graduation: Mid-November

 For Spring Graduation: Mid-April

-For Summer Degree Conferral (note dissertations completed in the summer are invited to walk in December commencement ceremonies as there is not a formal summer commencement ceremony): Late June
+For Summer Degree Conferral: Late June

+Students who complete their dissertation in the summer are invited to walk in the December commencement ceremony, as there is not a formal summer commencement ceremony during the summer term.